London Broncos: 1994–2005: London Broncos

 In the spring of 1994, just prior to the Divisional Premiership Final, it was announced that the successful Australian NRL club Brisbane Broncos was buying the London Crusaders club, which would be renamed London Broncos from the start of the forthcoming 1994–95 season.
 Gordon was replaced by a Brisbane coach, Gary Grienke.
 The first home game under the new Broncos name was against Keighley at Hendon F.C.'s ground at Claremont Road, though most home games were still played at Barnet Copthall.

 For the 1995–96 season the club found another new home base, returning to south-west London at The Stoop Memorial Ground, home of Harlequins Rugby Union Club.
 Despite finishing fourth in the Second Division the previous season, London Broncos were selected by the RFL to be part of the radical new Super League competition scheduled to begin in the summer of 1996, on the basis that the RFL felt it was commercially essential for the sport's national profile to have a team based in the nation's capital.
 The regular 1995–96 season, deliberately made brief to accommodate for Super League, ran from August 1995 to January 1996 and saw London included together with the top ten teams from the 1994–95 First Division in a 'Centenary League Championship', effectively a "dry run" for Super League.
 Faced with much stronger opposition, London struggled and finished second from last.

 The club moved once more prior to the start of the 1996 inaugural summer season of Super League, this time to south-east London to play at The Valley, home of Charlton Athletic, when eventual owner David Hughes initially became involved with the club.
 Former Brisbane Broncos coach Tony Currie was appointed to the role of head coach.
 The team performed far beyond initial expectations and eventually finished a highly creditable fourth, with Greg Barwick the top points scorer for the club.
 That season also brought the best London home attendances since the first season at Craven Cottage.
 Tony Rea retired from playing to take up the Chief Executive role at the club.

-After only one season at The Valley, the club were on their way back to south-west London to play at the Stoop Memorial Ground again for the 1997 season.
-The second season of Super League saw an even greater improvement in the team's performance, finishing a remarkable second to the eventual champions, Bradford Bulls.
-This represents London's best ever final league position to date.
-Richard Branson's highly successful Virgin Group became the majority shareholders and primary sponsors of the club, and the immediate future looked very bright.
+The club played at the Stoop Memorial Ground during the 1997 season.
+The second season of Super League saw an improvement in the team's performance, finishing second to the Bradford Bulls.
+This represents London's best final league position to date.
+Richard Branson's Virgin Group became the majority shareholders and primary sponsors of the club.
 Highlights that year included victories at the Stoop over Canberra in the World Club Challenge and comprehensive league victories against Bradford and Wigan.